DataBooster/PyWebApi/README.rst

                     }

                 If a service in a parallel group accepts pipeline arguments, the results of the previous service outside the group will be merged into the arguments of this service.

+            |

+            The result objects of all service units in a service group will be packed into an array as the result of the whole group.

+            If the next service unit outside the group accepts the pipeline arguments, all the result dictionaries in current group will be overlaid one on top of the other in sequence as the pipeline arguments for the next external service.